Special Operations Forces (Belarus): Composition

-Professional training
+Professional training and education

 Officers for special operations forces are trained by the military intelligence department of the Military Academy of Belarus.
 Students are trained in the following specialties: management of units and telecommunication systems.
 Field and practical exercises with the use of weapons and military equipment are held at a field training and material base.

 Future special forces officers are trained by following military universities in the Russian Armed Forces: the Novosibirsk Higher Military Command School and the Ryazan Higher Airborne Command School.
 After five years of training, cadets receive the military rank of Lieutenant.

 Traditions

 The current Special Operations Forces have most of the same traditions as units of the former Soviet Airborne Forces.